 - Value-based insurance design; and

 - Tiered pharmaceutical benefits

 Overall, the research concludes that increased cost-sharing can significantly reduce costs for employers—often at the expense of increasing out-of-pocket costs for enrollees—but has not shown an adverse effect on health for the average enrollee.
 However, across-the-board cost-sharing reduces the use of both highly effective and less effective treatments and has been shown to adversely affect those who are sicker and have lower incomes.
-A more nuanced approach to cost-sharing through value-based insurance design can improve adherence to evidence-based treatment, though the long-term impact on cost and health is inconclusive.
+A more nuanced approach to cost-sharing benefit designs through value-based insurance design can improve adherence to evidence-based treatment, though the long-term impact on cost and health is inconclusive.